hut34/gitbookWiki/hut34-wallet-api.md

 https://wallet.hut34.io/api/v1/?redirectAddressTo={redirect address}
 ```

-After sign in, this will perform a redirect in the browser to the given address, with the parameter "walletAddress" set to the first address in the wallet.
+After Sign in, this will perform a redirect in the browser to the given address, with the parameter "walletAddress" set to the first address in the wallet.

 For example: